waltervh/BornAgain-website/content/documentation/getting-started/installation/windows/python-anaconda/index.md

 {{< figscg src="anaconda-running-step3.PNG" class="center" width="450px">}}

-This implies, that BornAgain was installed to default place.
-If not, you will have to adjust path to BornAgain Python example accordingly.
+The used path implies, that BornAgain was installed to default location.
+If it was not the case, you will have to adjust path to BornAgain Python example accordingly.

 {{% alert theme="info" %}}
 `Little hint:` while typing long commands in command shell you can push `TAB` keyboard key - the Windows will help with long directory names.